karina-rodriguez/2024-VR-developments/episodes/adoption-barriers.Rmd

 A mixture of challenges are still present, such as:

+1. Accessible hardware - specialist kit which can be expensive.
+2. Headsets are often not wearable for longer periods, need for natural interfaces
+3. Lack of market, market is segmented
+4. Lack of available content beyond specialised content, e.g. games.
-1. Facilitating the development of experiences
+5. Facilitating the development of experiences
-2. Available content
-3. Accessible hardware
-4. Natural interfaces
-5. Interoperable systems
+6. Interoperable systems
-6. Full immersion and presence
+7. Full immersion and presence

 :::::::::::::::::::::::::::::::::::::